raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

-We have written a generator that converges (slowly) on the Golden Ratio, `1.6180339...`.
+We have written a generator function that converges (slowly) on the Golden Ratio, `1.6180339...`.
 But let's look at `zipWith` more closely:

 ```javascript
 function * zipWith (fn, ...iterables) {